 How are waterproof ratings measured on rain jackets?

-The most used measurement is the hydrostatic head, which measures the amount of water a material can withstand before it starts to saturate and leak through.
+The most used measurement of waterproofness is the hydrostatic head, which determines the amount of water a material can withstand before it starts to saturate and leak through.
 In this test, the fabric is secured over a one-inch diameter tube underneath a column of water of a certain height, and the material is observed for 24 hours.
+The height of the water column at which the water starts to saturate the fabric and leak is the hydrostatic head, measured in millimeters.
+A hydrostatic head measurement of 10,000 millimeters is considered the baseline for waterproof jackets.

 Please note that while many manufacturers will list hydrostatic head numbers in the specifications for their jackets, not all materials use this rating.
 Gore-Tex, which the Montbell Versalite Jacket and the Montbell Rain Trekker Jacket use, employs its own rain room to test its garments using specially designed rain nozzles and wind simulators to better approximate actual weather conditions.